-If you do come across a tick the first step is to not panic, prepare for its removal, and stay calm!
-You will want to grab tweezers and get as close to your dog’s skin as you can with them.
-Grab the tick with the tweezers and gently pull straight up.
+If you do come across a tick, the first step is to not panic, prepare for its removal, and stay calm!
+You will want to grab a tick removal tool and get as close to your dog’s skin as you can with them.
+Grab the tick and gently pull it straight up.
 You want to get the whole head removed.
-If you yank too hard you may break pieces off which you do not want but if it does happen don’t worry it will hopefully eject out in a few days.
+If you yank too hard, you may break pieces off that you do not want, but if it does happen, don’t worry it will hopefully eject out in a few days.

 Why Diet Is Critical for Flea Control!

 As Hippocrates once said, “Let food be thy medicine and medicine thy food.”
 We know that 70-80% of our immune system resides in our gut as the gastrointestinal microbiome.
-We also know that feeding ourselves healthy wholesome foods improves the quality of our digestive system and therefore, our microbiome.
+We also know that feeding ourselves healthy, wholesome foods improve the quality of our digestive system and, therefore, our microbiome.
 It is the same for our pets.

 The best food for our pets is a complete, wholefood diet… which does not include processed foods.
 Dry dog food, no matter the brand, is the most processed of all dog foods.
 Canned is next on the list.
-Cooked and dehydrated diets are less processed and raw food diets are the least processed.
-No one diet is best for every pet, so you should consult with your local holistic veterinarian as to what would be the best option for your pet.
+Cooked and dehydrated diets are less processed, and raw food diets are the least processed.
+No one diet is best for every pet, so you should consult your local holistic veterinarian about the best option for your pet.

-The keywords are “balanced” and “less processed” so do your best to get your pets eating a natural and balanced diet the best you can.
+The keywords are “balanced” and “less processed,” so do your best to get your pets to eat a natural and balanced diet the best you can.
 Feeding raw muscle meat alone is also not a complete diet, nor is cooking chicken, rice, and carrots every day for your pet.
 If you are not getting your dog the proper supplements they need, it is not considered a balanced diet.